FordhamMuseumApp/SwiftRepo/README.md

 # *The Muse*

-**The Muse** is an iOS applicaion that brings the experience of the Fordham University Museum of Greek, Etruscan, and Roman Art into the digital age.
+**The Muse** is an iOS application that brings the experience of the Fordham University Museum of Greek, Etruscan, and Roman Art into the digital age.

 With the app you are able to navigate through the Museum's expansive collection, learn unique details about each object, and even listen to real Fordham students describing the objects.